How To Hold A Bowling Ball

 The basic rules of bowling are simple: bowl a series of ten frames (ten rolls) as quickly as possible.

-Each bowler must keep track of their own score, which is done by keeping a count of the number of pins knocked down during each frame; in many new alleys, this is an electronic scoring system.
+Each bowler must keep track of their score, which is done by keeping a count of the number of pins knocked down during each frame; in many new bowling alleys, this is an electronic scoring system.

 The Bowler’s Body